 Among others, these areas are affected:

 At an earlier point in time, B. Braun already began wide-ranging preparations for the certification of its own medical devices in accordance with the MDR.
 Naturally, this applies to all products that B. Braun manufactures itself or purchases as commercial goods to complete its portfolio.
-With regard to the progress of the measures taken, B. Braun is confident it will be able to comply with the requirements of the MDR until May 2024, when all products must be MDR compliant.
+With regard to the progress of the measures taken, B. Braun is confident it will be able to comply with the requirements of the MDR until May 2024.

 A revision of the Medical Device Directive 93/42 EEC (MDD), which was made public in 1993 and still applies today, became necessary at the European level.
 With the new regulation, EU authorities would like to improve the quality of medical devices and enhance safety, harmonize the processes through the EU, and increase patient safety.
 Additional aspects include the improvement of transparency and traceability in connection with new technologies that allow for the clear identification of all products throughout their entire lifecycle.

 The MDR defines the requirements that a manufacturer must meet in order to sell medical devices in Europe.
 Both the technical requirements for a product and the requirements placed on the monitoring of products used in health care facilities are affected.